willidad/wkcharts/defectTracker/defects.md

 13. Page 6: Brush area are not set initially -empty brush.
 Should we set to full range again (as in earlier versions)

-15. Inconsistent animations of axis and chart after changing axis position or removing axis display or axis label
 16. Spider Chart (all chart) long tooltip lists do not fit on screen.
 Need to find a way to display all values (scrolling? two columns?)

 19. Legend: enter / exit animation inconsistent, ugly and with inconsistent timing
 20. Selection Marker (red line around selected object) ugly.
 Need better solution for highlighting selection
 21. GeoMap: Maps: water areas can not be dragged (is a geoJson problem, not a in charts code)

-23: BrushArea does not resize when chart container resizes -> selection changes if browser viewport gets changed

 24: Area Chart enter and exit animation looks bad (related to 8)
-25: When axis are re-configured or new data, brush extent is removed and full range is shown.
-Should maintain the configured brush extent (Page 7) or reset the brush